hashicorp/vault/website/source/api/system/auth.html.md

 page_title: "/sys/auth - HTTP API"
 sidebar_current: "docs-http-system-auth"
 description: |-
-  The `/sys/auth` endpoint is used to manage auth backends in Vault.
+  The `/sys/auth` endpoint is used to manage auth methods in Vault.
 ---

 # `/sys/auth`

-The `/sys/auth` endpoint is used to list, create, update, and delete auth backends.
-Auth backends convert user or machine-supplied information into a token which can be used for all future requests.
+The `/sys/auth` endpoint is used to list, create, update, and delete auth methods.
+Auth methods convert user or machine-supplied information into a token which can be used for all future requests.

-## List Auth Backends
+## List Auth Methods

-This endpoint lists all enabled auth backends.
+This endpoint lists all enabled auth methods.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |